 Fig. 4.2: Mod.
-V767A OPCODE Word
+V767 OPCODE Word

-The COMMAND field specifies the operation to perform, while the OBJECT field specifies (when required) the object on which the operation must be performed (e.g. the channel number).
-When the operation does not foresee an operand, the OBJECT field is meaningless.
+The COMMAND field specifies the operation to perform, while the OBJECT field (when required) specifies the object on which the operation must be performed (e.g. the channel number).
+If the object refers to the channel number (OBJ = nn in Table 4.1), it can vary from 0 to 7F; if it refers to the TDC number (OBJ = c in Table 4.1), it can vary from 0 to 3.

+When the operation does not foresee an object, the OBJECT field is meaningless.

-The communication with the microcontroller begins always by sending an OPCODE; if no operands are forseen (nR = 0 and nW = 0) the cycle ends, otherwise the microcontroller remains in a wait status until the User hasn't read or written all the foreseen operands.
+The communication with the microcontroller begins always by sending an OPCODE; if no operands are foreseen (nR = 0 and nW = 0) the cycle ends, otherwise the microcontroller remains in a wait status until the User hasn't read or written all the foreseen operands.